Council Resourcing Review

 The working group is examining:

-Roles and responsibilities of the Mayor and Councillors
+- Roles and responsibilities of the Mayor and Councillors

-Appropriate remuneration
+- Appropriate remuneration

-Workload, work-life balance, and administrative support needs
+- Workload, work-life balance, and administrative support needs

-Options for part-time vs. full-time Council positions
+- Options for part-time vs. full-time Council positions

-Ways to encourage diversity and remove barriers for equity-deserving groups
+- Ways to encourage diversity and remove barriers for equity-deserving groups

-Alongside the survey, working group members are connecting with Council members and support staff to understand real-world challenges and analyzing data from comparator municipalities.
+Alongside a survey, working group members are connecting with Council members and support staff to understand real-world challenges and analyzing data from comparator municipalities.
 This evidence-based approach ensures recommendations reflect both community input and best practices.

 After public engagement ends, the working group will finalize its recommendations and present them to Council by the end of Q1 2026.